arangodb/docs/3.10/programs-arangod-log.md

 request.
 When the parameters are given upon starting the server with `--log.structured-param`, both providing only the parameter name and providing it with the `true` value are considered as setting the parameter to true.
-Hence, it will be displayed along with the log messages.
+Hence, the parameter will be displayed along with the log messages.
 The usage upon starting the server is, for example:
 `arangod --log.structured-param database=true --log.structured-param username`.
 If the parameter is set during execution with via HTTP request, it must be sent